aternosorg/php-model/README.md

 ### Model
 Now you can create a model class.
 All model classes have to follow the [ModelInterface](src/ModelInterface.php).
-This library includes three different abstract model classes to make the model creation
+This library includes two different abstract model classes to make the model creation
 easier:

 * [BaseModel](src/BaseModel.php) - Implements the basic model logic and is not related to any Driver